-Mexican Sergio "Checo" Perez is to continue with Sahara Force India F1 in 2017 for a fourth successive season.
+Mexican Sergio "Checo" Perez runs his fourth season with Sahara Force India F1 in 2017.

 - January 26, 1990